- Home

 At Manor Park, pupils, parents and staff hold a wide variety of beliefs and values, but there are common shared values that are of worth and relevance.
 It is these we seek to reflect and celebrate.

-Religious Education at Manor Park provides educational experiences, which will enhance pupils understanding and enable them to acquire and develop knowledge of Christianity, Islam, Judaism, Hinduism, Buddhism and Sikhism and an awareness of other principal religions reflected in the school community.
-The teaching of RE skills will enable pupils to know and understand a range of religions and world views, express ideas and insights about the nature, significance and impact of religions and world views.
-They will be able to discuss similarities and differences between faiths as well as make links to their own beliefs and opinions.
+Religious Education at Manor Park provides educational experiences, which will enhance pupils understanding and enable them to acquire and develop both substantive and disciplinary knowledge of Christianity, Islam, Judaism, Hinduism, Buddhism and Sikhism and an awareness of other principal religions reflected in the school community.
+The progressive and sequenced teaching of RE will give the children the tools and confidence to discuss and understand a range of religions and world views, express ideas and insights about the nature, significance and impact of religions and world views.
+Through discussion, childen will develop their personal skills and be able to articulate their own opinions.
 Our approach aims to nurture inquisitive minds that respect and tolerate people of all cultures, backgrounds, faith and beliefs.
-It is for children to gain an understanding of the influence of beliefs, values and traditions on the way people live so that they can have reasoned and informed attitudes to religious and moral issues and show positive attitudes towards others as they live in a religiously diverse society.
+It is for children to gain an understanding of the influence of beliefs, values and traditions on the way people live so that they can have reasoned and informed attitudes to religious and moral issues and show positive attitudes towards others as they grow up and live in a religiously diverse society.

 Implementation